-An IRS qualified cafeteria-style benefits program is offered to all eligible employees called Flexible Benefits Plan (FBP).
+An IRS qualified cafeteria-style benefits program is offered to all eligible employees called Flexible Benefits Plan ("FBP").
 This plan provides a variety of tax-free benefit options.
-Eligible employee means any employee in a one-half, three quarter, or full-time status.
+Eligible employee means any employee in one-half, three quarter, or full-time status.
 Eligible employee excludes all employees in an hourly status.
 Eligible employees must have no less than 40 hours of compensated time during each pay period in order to receive City paid benefits.
 If an eligible employee has less than 40 hours of compensated time during a pay period, the eligible employee will have the right to continue their benefits by paying the City the full cost to continue any or all of the employee's benefits during that period.
-In the case of FMLA approved absences, the City will continue to pay for the employee's health, life, dental, vision and cancer/intensive care protection insurance for up to 12 weeks per year in accordance with FMLA requirements.
+In the case of FMLA approved absences, the City will continue to pay for the employee's health and dental insurance for up to 12 weeks per year in accordance with FMLA requirements.